Kong/kongponents/docs/components/alert.md

 />
 ```

-### hideIcon
+### showIcon

 Boolean to display icon before the content.
 Each KAlert appearance comes with a default icon, however should you want to, you can provide your own icon through [`icon` prop](#icon).
-Defaults to `true`.
+Defaults to `false`.

 <div class="vertical-container">
   <KAlert
-    :hide-icon="false"
+    show-icon
     appearance="info"
     message="This is info alert with icon."
   />
   <KAlert
-    :hide-icon="false"
+    show-icon
     appearance="success"
     message="This is success alert with icon."
   />
   <KAlert
-    :hide-icon="false"
+    show-icon
     appearance="warning"
     message="This is warning alert with icon."
   />
   <KAlert
-    :hide-icon="false"
+    show-icon
     appearance="danger"
     message="This is danger alert with icon."
   />